Solving Medium Sized Traveling Salesman Problems

 [code] [graph] [notes]

-Since TSP is an NP-complete problem, we can’t hope to get further asymptotic improvements over O(2^N), but we can still make significant improvements in practice.
-We’ve explored avoiding recomputing some values, but we can do better.
+Since TSP is an NP-complete problem, we can’t hope to asymptotically improve beyond O(2^N), but we can still make significant improvements in practice.
+We’ve explored avoiding recomputing values, but we can do better.
 In some cases, we don’t need to compute the length of certain tours at all if we can guarantee that they can’t be the shortest.
 For example, if the algorithm identifies that some tour has length 100, then any other tour with length over 100 will certainly not be optimal.
 Essentially, 100 has been established as an upper bound on the optimal tour.
 If our algorithm selects cities to add to a tour one by one, and some accumulated partial tour length exceeds 100, we don’t need to consider any of the (possibly many) tours that start with that partial tour.
 This allows us to entirely avoid searching through large sets of tours, and could be a big help.
-Formally, this technique is called Branch and Bound (B&B).
-Here “Branch” refers to adding nodes to a tour one by one, and “Bound” refers to making logical arguments to entirely avoid searching certain sets of tours.
+This technique is called Branch and Bound (B&B).
+Here “Branch” refers to exploring a search tree by adding nodes to a tour one by one, and “Bound” refers to making logical arguments to entirely avoid searching certain sets of tours.

 [code] [graph] [comment that Upper Bounding is done by comparing to the running global min]

-Experiments don’t always produce monotonic improvements.
-While it isn’t immediately faster, B&B provides the basis on which to add other improvements.
+So far this isn’t an improvement over caching.
+While it isn’t immediately faster, B&B provides a basis on which to add other improvements, which will lead to something faster.

 Idea 3: Lower Bounds